EmmaNguyen/Imagination/README.md

  This is a Pytorch implementation of a vanilla Generative Query Network from "Neural scene representation and rendering", a computer vision system is similar to Recurrent Variational Auto Encoder with two levels of representation learned by Convolutional Neural Network), with to tackle a challenge of object recognization in 3D stimulation world.

- **Disclaimer**: In this version (v1), I set a goal to improve the quality of code to do further work on top of it from another [open source project](https://github.com/wohlert/generative-query-network-pytorch)
+ **Disclaimer**: In this version (v1), I set a scope to improve the quality of code by designing modules, clarifying assumptions with refactorization and replication from another [open source project](https://github.com/wohlert/generative-query-network-pytorch).
+Further work will be probably added and built on top of this repository, not solely generative query network.

 (IMAGE)